 For those who do not like Twitter, once you set up your account, you will never have to interact with Twitter again.

 2) Follow @BirdCentralPark from your Twitter account and the alerts will appear on your Twitter feed, effective immediately.
 If this is all you want, you are done.

-3) This is a new requirement: if you want the privilege to also SEND alerts to all followers, you need to request it by first tweeting a mention of @BirdCentralPark and asking to be followed..
-As of December 2015 I am no longer automatically following all followers as there are simply too many, the majority of whom do not actively bird Manhattan.
+3) If you want the privilege to also SEND alerts to all followers, you need to request it by first tweeting a mention of @BirdCentralPark (or sending a direct message) and asking to be followed.
 If I know you or know of you, I might follow you without your asking.

 4) If you are approved for sending alerts, @BirdCentralPark will attempt to follow you.
 You must allow it to do so before you can have your alerts re-tweeted.

 How to set up alert notifications on your device

 The power of this alert system is that it is very fast — essentially immediate — allowing you the chance to reach a bird before it is gone.
 To take advantage, you want your mobile device to notify you when a bird alert is issued.

 If you have a smartphone, you should enable “push notifications” on your Android or ioS Twitter app via your app’s settings.
 Then skip to step 2 below.

 If you have a non-smartphone, you need to receive these tweets as (SMS) text messages so that your phone alerts you as they arrive.

 1) Log into your Twitter account on the web.
 Go to